Dentist Q&A: Learning about cavities with Mo Taheri

 Written By David Silverberg

 , in action with a patient.
 Learning about dentistry straight from the source is always enlightening, which is why Muzeum Dental is launching a series of dentist Q&A profiles.
-We want to showcase some experienced dentists who share with us their views on the profession, from dealing with dental scrap to discussing the true source of cavities to what they find fulfilling about this line of work.
+We want to showcase some experienced dentists who share with us their views on the profession, from dealing with dental scrap and selling scrap dental gold to discussing the true source of cavities to what they find fulfilling about this line of work.

 Read below our interview with Mo Taheri, an Ontario-based dentist and prosthodontist who works out of Georgian Mall Dental Group.